titoine54/node-challenge/README.md

 return all expense`)

 ### 3rd session (2 hours)
-Setting up ORM for database operations
+Summary : Setting up ORM for database operations
 - Set up typeorm for expense domain and adding 2 basic queries
 - Got rid of the 'get-*' part of the routes.
 It is unnecessary, since we know what type of action to do based on the HTTP query (GET, POST, PUT, DELETE, etc)
-- Cleanup of unused or unnecessary code and rearranged the folders for the expense domain into a MVC-like structure.
+- Cleanup of unused or unnecessary code and rearranged the folders for the expense domain into a MVC-like structure
-- Just noticed that the error return through ApiError function are giving away too much information, i.e.: the string of the SQL query (SELECT * from <table_name> ...) gives information on the structure of our databse to the users, which can be dangerous

 ### 4th session (1 hour)
+Summary: Work on user domain and other fix and improvments
 - Migrated user domain to typeorm.
 I reused the formatter display the correct columns and capitalize.
 Another option would be to only select these columns in the `find()` statement + capitalize the result directly with a `.then()` or something
 - I decided to change the `expense/v1/expenses/:user_id` route to `expense/v1/expenses/user/:user_id` in order to make it clearer that we are getting the users expenses.
 I also added `expense/v1/expenses/:expense_id`
 - Added type definitions on the controllers so that the TS gods stay happy

+### 5th session (2 hours)
+Summary: Created and tested (manually) paging, sorting and filtering.
+- Added paging, filtering and sorting in the package utils + testing
+- Need to write tests for my routes that covers all cases